Mermaid Court, 165A Borough High Street, London, SE1 1HR

 Please click here for Term Dates

-The Figurative Sculpture Diploma has been carefully designed to ensure students are introduced to the wide variety of subjects and issues specific to developing a sculptural practice.
+The Contemporary Portrait Diploma has been carefully designed to ensure students are exposed to a wide variety of approaches to portraiture and portrait painting techniques.
 Skills classes run over the two year cycle, following a planned curriculum designed to ensure students gradually build the necessary techniques as they progress through the programme.
-Taking a mix of recommended and optional classes, students choose from a vast array of different approaches to sculpture, including essential techniques, structural skills and health and safety issues.
+Taking a mix of recommended and optional classes, students choose from a vast array of different approaches to portrait and figure painting.
+The Academy considers drawing an essential tool for all artists, so all students undertake a series of drawing classes throughout the first level of the course, and can opt to continue these in Level Two.
+Taught in ten week units, all classes are carefully designed by the artist teaching the unit, in discussion with the course leader.

 During Level Two there is a shift in emphasis towards greater self reflection and analysis.
 Skills components support the further refinement of each student’s technique.
-Studio practice work challenges students to take on a site specific commission, with tutor support and peer review as they negotiate the relationship with their client and balance the client’s needs with their own creative process, addressing the complex variety of issues involved in such a project as a sculptor, including health and safety concerns.
+Students study through imitation the portrait painting skills of the old masters, with drawing sessions in the national gallery to facilitate close examination of original paintings.
+Other classes involve an imaginative exploration of how to paint multiple figures within a space, including consideration of perspective and composition.
+Towards the end of the year, students begin to focus on how to create their own composition and ideas for a painting, and the development of their own practice.
+Studio practice work challenges students to take on a commission, with tutor support and peer review as they negotiate the relationship with their client and balance the client’s needs with their own creative process.
 For the subsequent projects during this level, the focus is on each individual student’s own artistic practice as they develop their ideas and personal language, whilst undertaking a more in-depth analysis of the art historic and wider context for their work.
 A short essay, on a topic relevant to the individual student’s interests, is completed between Levels One and Two to support this work.
 The conclusion of the Professional Development programme during this level completes the preparation of students for life after the Academy.

-The Figurative Sculpture Diploma is assessed by a board including members of the Royal British Society of Sculptors and the Society of Portrait Sculptors, with the highest proportion of the assessment focusing on the Graduate show.
-This is the highlight of each year at the Art Academy, with Figurative Sculpture Diploma students showing alongside Fine Art Diploma and Contemporary Portrait Diploma students, creating a varied, exciting and accomplished exhibition.
+The Contemporary Portrait Diploma is assessed by a board including members of the Royal Society of Portrait Painters, with the highest proportion of the assessment focusing on the Graduate show.
+This is the highlight of each year at the Art Academy, with Portrait Diploma students showing alongside Fine Art Diploma and Figurative Sculpture Diploma students, creating a varied, exciting and accomplished exhibition.
 The show attracts huge numbers of visitors, including representatives from the professional art world.
 Preparation for the show requires students to consider carefully all aspects of their practice, with a particular focus on how to present and curate their work, as well as how to promote themselves as emerging artists.

-Whilst the Figurative Sculpture Diploma is a two-year course full time (or four years part time), there is the option of a further year of study, aimed at enabling students better to reflect on the skills and creative insight gained during their previous two intensive years of study.
+Whilst the Contemporary Portrait Painting Diploma is a two-year course full time (or four years part time), there is the option of a further year of study, aimed at enabling students better to reflect on the skills and creative insight gained during their previous two intensive years of study.

-The emphasis at this level is on self directed studio practice, enabling students to explore and develop thoroughly their own interests and individual artistic voice within sculpture.
-Continuing support is provided in the form of regular group critiques and personal tutorials as students explore further their own practice, refine their artist’s statement and fully prepare for the life of a sculptor after leaving the Academy.
-Discretionary skills classes are available to enable students fully to hone their techniques and approaches to sculpture within this challenging genre.
+The emphasis at this level is on self directed studio practice, enabling students to explore and develop thoroughly their own interests and individual artistic voice within portraiture.
+Continuing support is provided in the form of regular group critiques and personal tutorials as students explore further their own practice, refine their artist’s statement and fully prepare for the life of a portrait artist after leaving the Academy.
+Discretionary skills classes are available to enable students fully to hone their techniques and approaches to portraiture within what is an especially technically challenging genre.